-When I see articles or posts promising enlightenment in five easy steps or proclaiming the ten definitive rules of entrepreneurship, I do what most reasonable people do.
+When I see articles or posts promising enlightenment in five easy steps or listing the ten definitive rules of entrepreneurship, I do what most reasonable people do.
 I run.
-As you might imagine, I am in great shape, since posts like these are as common as a Country song with a bar stool.
-So, when I came across Adam Liepzig’s video, “How to Find Your Life Purpose in Five Minutes,” I was skeptical.
+As you might imagine, I am in great shape, since posts like these are as common as a country song with a bar stool.
+So, when I saw Adam Liepzig’s video, “How to Find Your Life Purpose in Five Minutes,” I was skeptical.
 I don’t even like to cook oatmeal in five minutes.
 I clicked anyway.

 The first two questions are about you; the last three about others, he explains.
 And therein lies the secret: a life lived for and with others is a life of purpose, which is what we all want.
 This is what the twenty percent had figured out.
 And the way to attain purpose is deceptively easy, as Liepzig demonstrates by helping the audience answer the questions.

 For instance, here are my answers: (1) Robert, (2) Make people laugh, (3) Readers, an audience, students, (4) A break from the grind of the world, (5) They become more human, less machine-like.
 What is interesting is that purpose in life can be achieved through any number of careers or jobs.
 It is not dependent upon the career, industry, or position you’re in.
 It’s about using that particular location in time and space to answer questions two through five, regardless of where you find yourself.

 This is not new, of course.
 In fact, what led me to write about his video is its relationship to what Aristotle wrote in Nicomachean Ethics; namely, that the best life consists of acquiring wealth so that you can help others (no. 671).
 Aristotle also had the good sense to recognize humor (ludus) as necessary for human life (no. 866).
 He was smart that way and probably did stand-up at the Lyceum.

 Aristotle…probably did stand-up at the Lyceum.